The HydroFlex hydrogen train is another sign of the push towards zero-emission solutions also for trains.

 HydroFlex consists of four wagons, one of which acts as a driving force with an energy combination consisting of a fuel cell module, 20kg of hydrogen in four pressurized tanks and a 200kW lithium battery.

 Hydrogen is pumped through the fuel cell, which pulls oxygen from the air to create electricity.
 Excess energy is stored in the lithium battery.
-Unlike diesel locomotives, of course, there is no harmful emission in the hydrogen train - just heat and water.
+Unlike diesel locomotives, of course, there are no harmful emissions in the hydrogen train: just heat and water.

-“It's a very sweet and quiet journey,” says Andreas Hoffrichter, professor of railway management at Michigan State University, who helped build Hydrogen.
+“It's a very smooth, quiet ride,” says Andreas Hoffrichter, a professor of rail management at Michigan State University, who helped build Hydrogen.

 The hydrogen train will change the very structure of trains.
-Lighter convoys, for frequent transport, will be equipped with very large batteries and small fuel cells, also taking advantage of braking energy.
-For longer distances with trains making fewer stops, the best configuration will be larger cells and smaller batteries.
+Lighter convoys, for frequent transport, will be equipped with very large batteries and small fuel cells, also exploiting braking energy.
+For longer distances with trains making fewer stops, the best configuration will include larger cells and smaller batteries.

 The challenges still open

-For the massive diffusion of the hydrogen train it will be necessary to make the protection against shocks and vibrations definitive.
-It is not just a matter of preventing accidents, but excessive oscillations when replacing wagons.
-Another problem to be solved is related to the conversion of the networks, especially in the refueling points that are lacking almost everywhere, and where they are present they do not always use renewables for the production of hydrogen (so we are at the point before).
+For the massive diffusion of the hydrogen train, protection from shock and vibration will need to be made permanent.
+It's not just about preventing accidents, but rather excessive oscillations when replacing wagons.
+Another problem to be solved is linked to the conversion of the networks, especially in the supply points which are missing almost everywhere, and where they are present they do not always use renewables for the production of hydrogen (so we are at the same point as before).

 A few more efforts and the stationmaster will be able to lift his shovel: it will be green like never before.